siuyin/reasonsForLearning/readme.md

 If available the proximity sensor can be used as a touchless trigger to mark a data capture.

+ioTool from play store has a gateway and many extensions.

 ## Tools
 1. webdemo.balsamiq.com -- save mockups as .json
 1. storyboardthat.com -- limited free storyboarding.